PriyaDevNow/The-Diabeater/README.md

 - Gitpod - used for version control by utilising the Gitpod terminal to commit and push to GitHub
 - GitHub - used to save and store all files for this website after being pushed from Gitpod
 - Userpersona - to generate typical users of this website and ensure their pain points were alleviated by the website
-- Figma – I tried to use it to create wireframes but found it difficult in the timeframe for this project so resorted to pen and paper
+- Figma – I did not have the time to use this given the tight project deadline so I sketched the wirteframe using pen and paper
 - Adobe Color – for colour palettes
 - Canva – for designing the logo
 - Google Fonts – font was imported from here
 - Google Dev Tools - to debug and for testing responsiveness
 - Google Lighthouse - for auditing the website
 - W3C Validator - for validating the HTML and CSS code
+- JSHint - for validating the Javascript code

 ---